-How important are patient referrals to a healthcare practice bottom line?
+How important are patient referrals to your healthcare practice’s bottom line?

-Check out our one of our blog posts about the true cost of a patient referral, the statistics are very interesting.
+Check out our wildly popular blog post about the true cost of a patient referral, the statistics are very interesting.

 Here are a few processes that can help you be successful.